 Steady opens up CRE investing to everyone outside of the top 1%.

 We qualify all properties based on their risk/return trade-off.

 Returns hinge on the sponsor's ability to operate the property and add value.
 To help you decide whether to invest, we attach an investment memo to each property explaining the sponsor's plan to generate returns.

-At this point, you are formally a limited partner (LP) of the property!
-The papers detail what happens to your money and will protect you from liability.
+At this point, you are officially a limited partner (LP) of the property!
+The papers explain what happens to your money and will protect you from liability.